 Working with a scene object in three.js

-A Scene object in three.js is an instance of the THREE.Scene constructor that can be used to place everything that makes up an environment in a three.js project.
-It can contain cameras, lights, and of course mesh objects composed of a geometry and material, along with many other types of various objects such as arrow helpers.
-The scene object can then be passed to a render function along with a camera to render a view of the scene from the perspective of the given camera.
+A Scene object in threejs is an instance of the THREE.Scene constructor that can be used to place everything that makes up an environment in a threejs project.
+It can contain cameras, lights, mesh objects composed of a geometry and material, along with any other object3d base class object.
+The scene object can then be passed to the render function of a renderer such as the Webgl renderer along with a camera to render a view of the scene from the perspective of the given camera object.

-There is a great deal of other things to cover when it comes to a scene object though, such as the background and fog properties, and the fact that it inherits from the Object3d base class which allows for things like having a whole scene re positioned, and rotated just like mesh objects, cameras and anything based off of Object3d.
-So in this post I will be going over at least a few details that revolve around the topic of scene objects in the java Script library known as threejs.
+There is a great deal of other things to cover when it comes to a scene object though, such as the background and fog properties, and the fact that it inherits from the Object3d base class.
+Because the scene object is yet another object3d based object this allows for things like having a whole scene positioned, rotated, and scaled just like mesh objects, cameras and anything based off of Object3d.
+So in this post I will be going over at least a few details that revolve around the topic of scene objects.

 The scene object What to know first

-This is an post on three.js and even then this is just a general post that covers just one little constructor function known as THREE.Scene.
-If you are new to three.js you might want to start with my getting started post on three.js as a starting point.
+This is an post on threejs and even then this is just a general post that covers just one little constructor function known as THREE.Scene.
+If you are new to threejs you might want to start with my getting started post on three.js to learn a thing or two about the very basics that should be known before hand.
+If you are new to javaScript in general I have wrote a few getting started type posts with javaScript that might be worth checking out as there is always more to learn when it comes to javaScript alone.

 I then assume that you have at least some basic working knowledge of the basics of threejs and JavaScript, so I will not be getting into that here.
-However in this section I will quickly cover a few things that you might want to read up more on when it comes to getting a more solid understanding of the scene objects, and some other related topics that you show know in order to do something with a scene object.
+However in this section I will quickly cover a few things that you might want to read up more on when it comes to getting a more solid understanding of threejs over all, and some other related topics that you show know in order to do something with a scene object.

 In order to view a scene you will want to known how to set up a renderer